Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Multilingual audio guides are recommended for inbound tourists

-And for good reason—the number of inbound tourists is actually growing rapidly.
+That is only natural, as the number of inbound tourists is actually growing rapidly.

 1. South Korea: approx. 730,000